telegraf/telegraf/docs/introduction.md

 By default Telegraf will print all errors to stderr and rethrow error.

-To perform custom error-handling logic see following snippet:
+To perform custom error-handling logic use following snippet:

 ```js
 const app = new Telegraf(process.env.BOT_TOKEN)